rayweitzenberg/generator-mechaneyes/README.md

 ## Getting Started

 - Install:
-  - Assuming you're setup with Yeoman ...
+  - Install [Yeoman](http://yeoman.io) `npm install -g yo`
-  - clone or download repo
+  - Clone or download repo
-  - from local directory run `npm link`
+  - From local repo directory run `npm link`
-    - this is temporary and will be fixed when generator is pushed to [Yeoman](http://yeoman.io)
+    - This is temporary and will be fixed when generator is pushed to Yeoman
+  - Change to or create a directory where you'd like to work.
   - Run `yo uqdc` to scaffold your webapp
-- Run `gulp start` to preview and watch for changes
+- Run `gulp serve` to preview and watch for changes
-- Run `gulp injector` to assemble content from `originalHTML.html` and `main.css`.
+- Run `gulp inject` to assemble content from `originalHTML.html` and `main.css`.
 The content will be outputted to `target.html`.
-Fro there it's easy to copy and upload into Business Manager.
+From there it's easy to copy and upload into Business Manager.

 ## Legacy Getting Started